Billy-Spearman-WCCI/RaceCarExtension/README.md

         * JSX actually allows you to include your components and html tags with equal fluency.
     * Modern React defines the flow of data using a handful of "hooks".
 We will be using the most common ones:
         * `useState()` -- https://beta.reactjs.org/reference/react/useState
-            * Returns an array of two functions, which should be destructured into two named
+            * Returns an array of two functions, which are destructured into two named functions:
-              functions: `const [someState, setSomeState] = useState(someInitialState)`
+              `const [someState, setSomeState] = useState(someInitialState)`
             * The first function functions like a Thymeleaf variable.
               The second function should be called whenever the state should be updated.
               Note that the state can be a number, a string, a list, or a map.